alaurenson/Shantou-2018/Project/readme.md

 ...
 ```

-Using NCBI blastp, identify the genes from your Orthogroup.
+**Using [NCBI blastp](https://blast.ncbi.nlm.nih.gov/Blast.cgi), identify the genes from your Orthogroup.**

-You may simply copy/paste the sequence into the query window on the blast website.
+You may simply copy/paste the sequences into the query window on the blast website.

 Remember, I want you to do this for all three species!

 Set the following options:

-> Database: "UniprotKB/Swiss-Prot(swissprot)"
+- Database: "UniprotKB/Swiss-Prot(swissprot)"
-> Algorithm: blastp
+- Algorithm: blastp

 Download the highest scoring blast alignment each time, so that you can compare them all at the end!

 I want you to research the gene/genes you've identified, and then describe how those genes pertain to the in-vivo physiology of the organisms.

+**Note:** If your sequences are returning no significant matches, then I picked a bad orthogroup - I chose randomly, and I haven't balsted these myself, so I don't know what you're getting.
+Tell me and I'll give you a new one.

 ## Do a Multiple Sequence Alignment with MUSCLE